Pregnant Student-Athlete Policy

 With increasing numbers of women participating in sports, there are more women who become pregnant while playing intercollegiate sports.
 The purpose of this policy is to develop guidelines to protect the health, confidentiality, scholarship and ability of the pregnant student-athlete to participate while also assisting medical providers, coaches and administrators with uniform guidelines that address this issue.

 While male student-athletes are not affected physically by pregnancy like female student-athletes, they can have stress over the pregnancy and worry about their pregnant partner and her fetus.
 Male student-athletes may question whether they are ready for fatherhood and the personal and financial obligations associated with pregnancy.
-We encourage you to discuss these issues with your partner and healthcare providers at the Missouri State Counseling and Testing Center, team physician or an Athletic Trainer.
+We encourage you to discuss these issues with your partner and healthcare providers at the Missouri State Counseling Center, team physician or an athletic trainer.